 Called someone in California at 5 am

-This is all too common when SDRs manually comb through prospect information from their database.
+This happens often when SDRs manually review prospect information in their database.

-In fact, not only do they end up calling at the wrong hour, but they also commonly call incorrect numbers or contact the same number twice.
+They call at the wrong hour, dial incorrect numbers, or contact the same number twice.

 Lack of motivation